Karaka-Management/Organization-Guide/Project/PROJECT.md

     * This way workflow could be completely defined in a custom script if it is very complicated
   * Response message population
   * Create workflow diagram (see example below)
+* Main question: How to handle workflows during UI interaction instead of async?
+  * Solution 1: Define SYNC triggers which run the workflow runWorkflow command

 ```mermaid
 flowchart LR